anabelleaho/anabelleaho/README.md

 - 🐹 I do volunteer work with a small animal rescue in my free time

-- 🐶 ..and also enjoy outdoor activities with my dog too!
+- 🐶 ... and also enjoy outdoor activities with my dog too!

 - 📱 You can find me on my [LinkedIn](https://www.linkedin.com/in/anabelle-ho/) profile here